Dr. Kirath Sidhu

 Ready to work with someone who has actually walked people out?

 The Doctor-Led Quit Stack is the live version of everything on this page.
-Six structured sessions across four weeks.
-NRT calibration, trigger map, Cafe Rebuild, Wall Week, identity work.
+Six structured sessions across eight weeks.
+NRT calibration, trigger map, Habit Breaker, The Crossing, identity work.
 Built for adults who have quit before, not for first-timers reading a leaflet.

 Or, if you are thinking corporate